 “Initially, the remittance fee will be much cheaper than the present rate, and eventually it will become free.
 So, for example, if your remittance fee now is $20, the remittance fee with the OF Bank will be $15 or $10 and eventually it will become free,” Bello said.

-Later in 2018, more international branches will be established especially those in the Middle East where high concentration of Filipino migrant workers can be found.
+More international branches will be established especially those in the Middle East where a high concentration of Filipino migrant workers can be found.